Date Joined: October 2, 2010

 I am thoroughly intrigued by J.M.
-Barrie's Peter Pan and the various interpretations of Peter, Hook, and Wendy that exist in movie, graphic novel, and classic novel adaptations or sequels.
+Barrie's Peter Pan and the various interpretations of Peter, Hook, and Wendy that exist in movie, graphic novel, and classic novel adaptations and sequels.

-From The Last Unicorn Schmindrick the Magician and "the boob tree" have always fascinated me.
-Although Boob Tree is only animated for a short time I feel that she has a lot to say about how to view nature and womanhood.
+From The Last Unicorn, Schmindrick the Magician and "the boob tree" have always fascinated me.
+Although Boob Tree is only animated for a short time I feel that she has a lot to say about nature and womanhood.

 Comics too are dear to my heart.
 Anything Batman or X-Men will most likely speak to me.
 Specifically, Gambit is my current comic obsession.

 I also have a fondness for particular character archetypes that pop up in international folklore.
-Specifically, the crow and fox animal archetypal characters as well as the white haired swordsman.
+Specifically, the crow and fox animal archetypal characters as well as the white haired swordsman figure.